 Like Sharknado (2013), Clownado (2019) and a bunch of films with titles such as The Incredibly Strange Creatures That Stopped Living and Became Mixed-Up Zombies (1964), Attack of the Killer Tomatoes (1978), Sorority Babes from the Slimeball Bowl-O-Rama (1987) and Attack of the Killer Donuts (2016) – see the Deliberately Ridiculous Titles theme at the bottom of the page for a more comprehensive listing – The VelociPastor gets you in your seat to watch on the sheer absurdity of its title alone.

-This is a phenomenon that occurred to Troma Films in the mid-80s where they released films like Stuff Stephanie in the Incinerator (1989), Fertilize the Blaspheming Bombshell (1990), Invasion of the Space Preachers (1990), A Nymphoid Barbarian in Dinosaur Hell (1990), Chopper Chicks in Zombietown (1991), The Killer Condom (1996) and Poultrygeist: Night of the Chicken Dead (2006), among others, where the title was often the most amusing part about the film.
+This is a phenomenon that occurred to Troma Films in the mid-80s where they released films like Stuff Stephanie in the Incinerator (1989), Strangest Dreams: Invasion of the Space Preachers (1990), A Nymphoid Barbarian in Dinosaur Hell (1990), Chopper Chicks in Zombietown (1991), Fertilize the Blaspheming Bombshell!
+(1992), The Killer Condom (1996) and Poultrygeist: Night of the Chicken Dead (2006), among others, where the title was often the most amusing part about the film.

 The VelociPastor comes with an amused awareness of its own shortcomings.
 In the opening moments, there is the appealing scene where Gregory James Cohan rushes out of the church to see his parents die in a car explosion where the explosion is represented by an empty screen and a notice: “VFX: Car on Fire.”
 Things become even more entertainingly absurd with the introduction of the dinosaur, which looks like a version of Barney painted a poo brown and has a laughable lack of conviction in the effects department.
 But then you realise that this is a film that has critic-proofed itself by taking such a tongue-in-cheek tone that this doesn’t matter at all.